-7.2 The back office and trading staff should carefully go through all the reporting requirements and formats enclosed with this circular.
+The back office and trading staff should carefully go through all the reporting requirements and formats enclosed with this circular.
 These requirements and formats are divided into two parts- Manual Formats and Electronic Formats.
 Details of these formats are given in the documents (Cash Transaction Reportversion 1.0 and Suspicious Transactions Report version 1.0) which are also enclosed with this circular.
-These documents contain detailed guidelines on the compilation and manner/procedure of submission of the manual/electronic reports to FIUmanual/electronic format, the related data files and data structures thereof are also detailed in these documents.
+These documents contain detailed guidelines on the compilation and manner/procedure of submission of the manual/electronic reports to FIU- IND.
+The related hardware and technical requirement for preparing reports in manual/electronic format, the related data files and data structures thereof are also detailed in these documents.
 If not in a position to immediately file electronic reports, may file manual reports to FIU-IND as per the formats prescribed.
 While detailed instructions for filing all types of reports are given in the instructions part of the related formats, The back office and DP staff should adhere to the following: